Protected: TEST TEST TEST

 Key Takeaways:

-• Church salaries should typically be around 35% of the operating budget.
+• Church salaries can typically be around 35 percent of the operating budget but can rise as high as 55 percent.

-• Salaries and debt should not exceed 65% of total income.
+• Salaries and debt should not exceed 65 percent of total income.

 • Maintaining flexibility in your budget is key for long-term financial health.

 How should a church budget balance salaries and expenses?
-A healthy range for salaries is about 35% of operating expenses, with total salaries and debt not exceeding 65% of income.
+A healthy range for salaries is about 35 percent of operating expenses, with total salaries and debt not exceeding 65 percent of income.
 This approach ensures flexibility and financial stability.

 Understanding Salaries as a Percentage of a Church Budget